beniwtv/vr-streaming-overlay/README.md

 This is a SteamVR overlay for streamers on Linux.
 (It is made with Godot, so theoretically this could run on Windows and MacOSX too, feedback and patches welcome ;)

-**Note:** The master on this repository is kept roughly in sync with the Godot / Godot OpenVR master.
+**Note:** The master on this repository is kept roughly in sync with Godot / Godot OpenVR master.
 For official releases of Godot please check the releases page and/or the respective branches.

 **Note:** The changed version of the plugin is only compiled for Linux at the moment.